Queex/well-msc-selfstudy/introduction_to_R/3_vectors.md

 > z
 ```

 The variable `z` starts at zero, and is increased by one for each element of `y` that's greater than 10.
-R's `for()` syntax requires a variable for the loop, in this case `i`, and a vector of values for that variable to take.
+R's `for()` syntax requires a variable for the loop, in this case `i`, and a vector of values for that variable to take, separated by the keyword `in`.
 In this example, that vector was the sequence `1:20`, but it can be any vector.
 Then the curly brackets enclose the block of code that will be run at each iteration.

 The key idea is that the block is run once for each value that `i` takes.
+The first time through, it has the value 1, the next time 2, and so on.

 Although for loops exist in R, you will seldom encounter them because R's vector-centric approach means they are usually unnecessary.
-If you compare this for loop example to the last example for assignment, above, you can probably intuit how there's a simper way to calculate the intended `z`.
+If you compare this for loop example to the last example for assignment, above, you can probably intuit that there's a simpler way to calculate the intended `z`.

 ```
 > y <- 1:20